- Search The Registry

 *Essie Mae Washington-Williams was born on this date in 1925.
 She was a Black teacher and author.

-Washington was unaware of the identity of her biological parents until 1941, when she was 16.
+Washington was unaware of the identity of her biological parents until 1941 when she was 16.
 Her mother told her the entire story then and took her to meet Thurmond in person.
-Washington and her mother infrequently met with Thurmond after that, although they had some contact for years.
+Although they had some contact for years, Washington and her mother infrequently met with Thurmond after that.
 After high school, Washington-Williams worked as a nurse at Harlem Hospital in New York City and took a course in business education at New York University.

 She did not visit the South until 1942, when she met relatives in Edgefield, SC.
 After growing up in Pennsylvania, Washington was shocked by the racial restrictions.
 She returned to the North to live with relatives during the war years.
 After Thurmond returned from World War II, she started college at South Carolina State College (SCSC) in the fall of 1947.
 Thurmond quietly paid for her college education.

 She met and married future lawyer Julius Williams at SCSC in 1948.
 Her first child, Julius Williams Jr., was born in 1949.
 As a result, Essie Mae Washington-Williams dropped out of college in the summer of 1949 to raise the first of her four children.
 After he graduated from law school, they moved to his hometown, Savannah, Georgia, where he established a law practice and was active in the NAACP.
 They had two sons and two daughters together.
 Three children live in Seattle, Washington, and one daughter lives near Los Angeles.
 During the 20th-century American Civil Rights movement, Washington occasionally tried to discuss racism with Thurmond, known for his longtime political support for segregation but brushed off her complaints about segregated facilities.